Other Sunday and Holy Day Readings

 Luke 13:1-9

-The Theme of the Readings ~ Covenant Promises and the
+The Theme of the Readings ~ Covenant Promises and the Call to Repentance

 God is faithful in remembering His covenant promises, and

 His intent is for His judgments always to be redemptive.
-He is a loving Father who
+He is a loving Father

-and return to their covenant family union with Him so they can produce the "good
+acknowledge guilt, and return to their covenant family union with Him so they

-fruit" of righteousness.
+can produce the "good fruit" of righteousness.

 In our First Reading, Yahweh tells Moses that He will rescue the Israelites from their Egyptian slavery, fulfilling the covenant promise He made to Abraham, the physical father of His people (Gen 15:13-16; Ex 2:24).
 In his encounter with the Divine, the voice Moses hears from within the burning bush identifies Himself as the voice of the God of the Patriarchs Abraham, Isaac, and Jacob.
 The Fathers of the Church, like St. Augustine, wrote that the angel of Yahweh was a manifestation of the pre-Incarnate Christ who was active in the plan of salvation before He became God enfleshed.
 They also believed that the Most Holy Trinity was present in the manifestation.
 God the Son was present as the angel of Yahweh, the voice from the bush identified as the God of the Patriarchs was God the Father, and the fire that did not consume the bush was God the Holy Spirit.

 The Responsorial Psalm reminds us that God made His ways known to Moses and worked mighty deeds on behalf of His covenant people in redeeming them from destruction because "the Lord is kind and merciful."
 The psalmist desires to praise God and express his gratitude for His mercy.
-He calls upon those reading his psalm to join with him in remembering all Lord's blessings, His steadfast love, and His mercy revealed in seeking justice for the oppressed.
+He calls upon those reading his psalm to join him in remembering all the Lord's blessings, steadfast love, and mercy revealed in seeking justice for the oppressed.

 In the Second Reading, St. Paul wrote that the Exodus redemption events were recorded for our benefit.
-We should understand the Israelite's exodus out of Egypt as foreshadowing our exodus out of sin.
+We should understand the Israelites' exodus out of Egypt as foreshadowing our exodus out of sin.
 Their miraculous crossing of the Red Sea and miracle feeding of the manna in the wilderness prefigured our rebirth into the New Covenant in the Sacrament of Baptism and our feeding miracle of the Eucharist on our journey to the Promised Land of Heaven.
 And like the rebellious Israelites who refused to repent and broke their covenant with Yahweh, we will also perish in the wilderness of sin if we refuse to repent our transgressions and remain faithful in obedience to our covenant union with Jesus Christ.

 In the Gospel Reading, Jesus gave us a warning in the Parable of the Fig Tree.
 The fruitful fig tree and the fruitful vine were Old Testament symbols for Israel in covenant union with Yahweh (cf. Is 5:1-7; Jer 8:3; 24:1-10).
 However, the unfruitful, barren fig tree and vine symbolized Israel's failures to produce the "good fruit" of repentance and righteousness that resulted in covenant judgment and destruction.
 In Jesus's parable, the orchard owner wanted the gardener to cut down a fruitless fig tree, but the gardener asked the master to give the fig tree one last season to produce fruit.
 In the same way, Jesus was giving the old covenant people of the Jews one more "season" in one last opportunity to bear the "good fruit" of repentance as evidence of their return to God and acceptance of Him as their promised Redeemer-Messiah (Lk 3:8).